rohitkumarvatsh01/Student_Scholarship/README.md

 ## API Documentation

-Access the Swagger UI for detailed API documentation and testing: http://localhost:8080/swagger-ui.html
+This application integrates Swagger for API documentation and testing.
+You can access the Swagger UI by visiting the following URL: Swagger UI. http://localhost:8080/swagger-ui.html

 ## Endpoints

-### Upload CSV File
+### 1 Upload CSV File

 Upload a CSV file containing student records to determine their scholarship eligibility.